-Meetings take place quarterly in January, March, May & November.
-There is also an all day Annual Conference in September that have been held every year since 2011.
+Meetings take place four times a year in January, March, May & November.
+There is also an all day Annual Conference that has been held every year since 2011, but was discontinued in 2020 due to the COVID pandemic.
+We are planning for an Annual Conference in 2023.
+Stay tuned for more info!

 Italian Heritage Center